ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 - **Python**: through **Anaconda** installer
   - https://www.anaconda.com/products/individual
-  - Anaconda is a really simple option on Windows, with which you can install several Python version localy.
+  - Anaconda is a really simple option on Windows, with which you can install several Python versions locally.
   - IMPORTANT: try to not install it first.
 It seems that CMake, while compiling GLAD, try to use Python to modify some GLAD text files.
 If you have an error while compiling GLAD.
 Check console errors or log window then install Python only if required.

 # Compilation